Wikimedia Commons, Paul Becker

 1. Breaking the Cycle?
 Marijuana Policies and Racially Biased Policing, with Toni Rodon

-2. Policing Queer and Disabled Identities: An Intersectional Approach to Study Police Bias
+2. Policing Queer and Racialized Identities: an Intersectional Approach to Study Police Bias

-Scholars have extensively used administrative records of police stops to uncover racial disparities and bias in law enforcement practices.
-Despite this, we know very little about how other marginalized identities such as queerness and disability are policed.
-In this article, I fill this gap by analyzing ~3,100,000 stops in the U.S. between 2018 and 2025, looking at whether civilians who are perceived as either LGBTQ+ or disabled are disproportionately targeted by the police.
-Through multiple tests, I find consistent evidence that queerness and disability are associated with a higher probability of being searched, arrested, and victims of use of force by the police.
-Then, using an intersectional approach, I test whether the interaction of race with queerness or disability worsens police discrimination.
-Results show that bias deepens for racial minorities who are also LGBTQ+ or disabled, suggesting that a dynamic of intersectional, double disadvantage can be found in police discrimination.
+Queer people in the U.S. have been historically over policed, in a long-standing history of criminalization and oppression of sexual and gender minorities by law enforcement.
+Despite scholars having extensively used administrative records of police stops to uncover racial disparities and bias in law enforcement practices, virtually no studies exist doing the same to examine the discriminatory policing of queerness – by itself, and in the intersection with race.
+In this article, I fill this gap by analyzing administrative records of ~3,100,000 stops in the U.S. between 2018 and 2025, looking at whether civilians who are perceived as LGBTQ+ are disproportionately targeted by the police in post-stop decisions.
+Through multiple tests, I find consistent evidence that queerness is associated with a higher probability of being searched, arrested, and be victims of police use of force, compared to cisgender and heterosexual civilians.
+Then, using an intersectional approach, I test whether the interaction of race with queerness worsens police discrimination.
+Results show that bias gets worse for racial minorities who are also LGBTQ+, suggesting that a dynamic of intersectional, double disadvantage can be found in police discrimination.
+The findings underscore the importance of applying an intersectional framework to police studies, and the ongoing role of policing in reproducing the marginalization of historically oppressed communities.

 3. De-Policing Or Reform?
 Police Tactics After Black Lives Matter’s 2020 Protests